Ms. Del Curto

 I am aware that life happens and there will be days you cannot make it to class.
 However, it is your responsibility to immediately make an appointment with me to retrieve your makeup work.
 You have one additional day to make up your work for every day that you are absent before being docked points.
 If you miss a day of a group presentation, you will be responsible for presenting the entire project to me at a later date.
 Try your best to make it to class.

 I get it!
 I am addicted to my phone too!
 But there is a time and place where you should feed your addiction and class should not be one of them.
 In some of my classes, cell phones are collected as you walk in the door.
-In other courses, you are allowed to have your cell phone on you, but need to be put away unless I specify otherwise.
+In other courses, you are allowed to have your cell phone on you, but it needs to be put away unless I specify otherwise.
 Being repeatedly told to put your cellphone away will result in a loss of participation points and will ultimately lower your grade in the class.